mmsunderland/MSRP/06-metaanalysis.Rmd

 # Meta-analysis

-This list provides resources that outline basic meta-analysis to summary data obtained from systematic reviews as well as more complex meta-analytic techniques such as network meta-analysis and structural equation modeling meta-analysis.
-There are several useful textbooks all available online that comprehensive outline the steps required for various meta-analyses.
-The majority of resources utilise free software packages in R to conduct meta-analyses and present results however there are several specific software programs for meta-analysis outlined in the software section.
+This chapter provides resources that outline basic meta-analysis to summary data obtained from systematic reviews as well as more complex meta-analytic techniques such as network meta-analysis and structural equation modeling meta-analysis.
+There are several useful textbooks all available online that comprehensively outline the steps required for various meta-analyses.
+The majority of resources utilise free software packages in R to conduct meta-analyses and present results, however there are several specific software programs for meta-analysis outlined in the software section.

 ## Journal Articles and Textbooks
 Hedges, L. V. & Olkin, I. (2014) Statistical Method for Meta-analysis.
 Elsevier Science & Technology.